cartant/rxjs-tslint-rules/README.md

 ### What is it?

-`rxjs-tslint-rules` is small set of TSLint rules to:
+`rxjs-tslint-rules` is set of TSLint rules to:

 * help manage projects that use `rxjs/add/...` imports;
 * enforce or disallow [Finnish notation](https://medium.com/@benlesh/observables-and-finnish-notation-df8356ed1c9b); and